 - You rarely feel true happiness anymore

-- You constantly carry a feeling of dread in the pit of your stomach
+- You frequently carry a feeling of dread in the pit of your stomach

-- You have forgotten what makes you feel joyful and fulfilled
+- You’ve forgotten what makes you feel joyful and fulfilled

 - You escape your reality through addictions

 - You’re constantly exhausted and fatigued